-Final appraisal determination - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction
+Appraisal consultation document - Sacubitril valsartan for treating symptomatic chronic heart failure with reduced ejection fraction

-- 4.4 The committee examined the clinical-effectiveness evidence from PARADIGM-HF comparing sacubitril valsartan with enalapril.
-The committee considered the PARADIGM-HF trial was a good quality trial and that the relevant clinical outcomes of mortality and hospital admission were assessed.
-The committee noted that in the total trial population, the composite primary end point (death from cardiovascular causes or a first hospitalisation for worsening heart failure) significantly favoured sacubitril valsartan compared with enalapril (hazard ratio [HR] 0.80; 95% confidence interval [CI] 0.73 to 0.87, p<0.001).
-It heard from the clinical experts that such a benefit was considered to be clinically significant.
-The committee also noted that sacubitril valsartan was associated with a statistically significant benefit compared with enalapril in each of the separate components of the primary end point, and was also associated with a statistically significantly reduced risk of all-cause mortality (see section 3.7).
-The committee concluded that, for the population included in the PARADIGM-HF trial, sacubitril valsartan was statistically significantly more clinically effective than enalapril at reducing hospitalisations and improving both overall mortality and cardiovascular mortality. - The committee considered the subgroup analyses presented by the company.
+4.5 The Committee considered the subgroup analyses presented by the company.
 It noted that the company had submitted a large number of prespecified subgroup analyses, and that across all groups sacubitril valsartan was consistently better than ACE inhibitors with regard to the primary end point.
-The committee was aware that the treatment effect for several subgroups did not reach statistical significance, including the Western Europe group (HR 0.89, 95% CI 0.74 to 1.07), the group who were aged 75 years or older (HR 0.86, 95% CI 0.72, 1.04), the group with NYHA class III or IV heart failure (HR 0.92, 95% CI 0.79, 1.08), and the group who had not previously had ACE inhibitors (HR 0.92, 95% CI 0.76 to 1.10).
-The committee understood that for all the subgroups, including the Western Europe subgroup which represented 24% of the total trial population, the comparisons were not powered to detect statistically significant differences in the primary end point, and that the hazard ratio point estimates all suggested a benefit in the sacubitril valsartan group.
-The committee heard from clinical experts that the lack of statistically significant outcomes among certain subgroups did not affect their assessment of the drug's effectiveness.
-The committee considered the tests of interaction carried out by the company which showed little evidence of treatment-effect modifiers for most subgroups.
-The committee agreed that because the results of subgroup analyses were consistently positive, any differential interpretation of treatment effect in subgroups should be undertaken with caution.
-The committee noted that the ERG had considered the Western Europe subgroup to be the most representative of clinical practice in England based on race, age and cardiac device use at baseline for the Western Europe subgroup.
-Baseline characteristics of the Western Europe subgroup were designated academic in confidence by the company and therefore not reported here.
-The committee was aware that the treatment effect was not statistically significantly different compared with enalapril in this subgroup.
-The committee also noted the difference in the aetiology of chronic heart failure (ischaemic and non-ischaemic), baseline risk for the mortality and the clinical management of heart failure between the different regions from which the population in the trial was recruited, and agreed that patients in the Western Europe subgroup were more comparable to patients in clinical practice in England than the total trial population.
-It concluded that the Western Europe subgroup was the most representative of clinical practice in England, and therefore the magnitude of effect for sacubitril valsartan generalisable to clinical practice in England will be closer to the results in the Western Europe.
+The Committee was aware that the treatment effect for several subgroups did not reach statistical significance, including the Western Europe group (HR 0.89, 95% CI 0.74 to 1.07), the group who were aged 75 years or older (HR 0.86, 95% CI 0.72, 1.04), the group with NYHA class III or IV heart failure (HR 0.92, 95% CI 0.79, 1.08), and the group who had not previously had ACE inhibitors (HR 0.92, 95% CI 0.76 to 1.10).
+The Committee was aware that the Western European subgroup analysis was a post-hoc analysis because it excluded Israel and South Africa (which had been included for operational reasons in the prespecified Western Europe subgroup).
+The Committee understood that for all the subgroups, including the Western Europe subgroup which represented 24% of the total trial population, the comparisons were not powered to detect statistically significant differences in the primary end point, and that the hazard ratio point estimates all suggested a benefit in the sacubitril valsartan group.
+The Committee heard from clinical experts that the lack of statistically significant outcomes among certain subgroups did not affect their assessment of the drug's effectiveness.
+The Committee considered the tests of interaction carried out by the company which showed little evidence of treatment-effect modifiers for most subgroups.
+The Committee considered that because the results of subgroup analyses were consistently positive, any differential interpretation of treatment effect in subgroups should be undertaken with caution.
+The Committee noted that the ERG had considered the Western Europe subgroup to be the most representative of clinical practice in England.
+It understood that the ERG based this on the race, age and cardiac device use of the Western Europe subgroup (baseline characteristics of the Western Europe subgroup were designated academic in confidence by the company).
+The Committee agreed that patients in this group were more comparable to patients in clinical practice in England compared with the total trial population...
+It concluded that the Western Europe subgroup was the most representative of clinical practice in England, but that the lack of statistical significance associated with certain subgroups would not factor in its decision-making and it would therefore focus on the point estimate results in these subgroups.